tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/advanced-ui-packages.md

 {{% tip %}}

 **R Studio and R Markdown**

 In RStudio, to make your plots reflect the current theme, you can call `thematic_on()` before you start plotting.
 This makes all the plots you create afterwards match the RStudio theme.
 If you need to stop this effect at any point, just use `thematic_off()`.
 For a one-off use of thematic just use `thematic_theme()`.

 In R Markdown, call `thematic_rmd()` before generating plots inside R Markdown to have all following plots within the document reflect the relevant theme.
-- In a static, non-shiny, R Markdown context, auto-theming only works with bslib-powered theming
+- In a static, non-shiny, R Markdown context, auto-theming only works with `bslib`-powered theming
 - You can specify colors and fonts explicitly to `thematic_rmd()`.

 {{% /tip %}}